 Change Initiative Intentions

 To meet the needs of the middle school One-to-One Chromebook initiative, we must ensure students are prepared to thrive in a world that demands collaboration, innovative thinking, and adaptability.
 Chromebooks are secure (Fang, Hanus, & Zheng, 2019) and support students in the latest collaborative and productivity tools.
-In addition to security, Chromebooks are becoming an industry-standard device and are affordable, durable, and makeup over half of the devices shipped to the K-12 education market (Mathewson, 2018).
-These devices allow for deeper engagement within all areas of the Massachusetts Curriculum Frameworks.
-We must also ensure that students are developing essential, technology-enriched skills across all content areas, specifically in the areas of mathematics and English language arts, to increase student achievement in MCAS assessments.
-In these two content areas, in particular, there will be quantitative results in the form of MCAS scoring data, which may be needed to identify successes in the One-to-One program.
+In addition to security, Chromebooks are becoming an industry-standard device, are affordable and durable, and make up over half of the devices shipped to the K-12 education market (Mathewson, 2018).
+These devices enable deeper engagement across all areas of the Massachusetts Curriculum Frameworks.
+We must also ensure that students are developing essential, technology-enriched skills across all content areas, particularly in mathematics and English language arts, to increase student achievement on MCAS assessments.
+In these two content areas, in particular, quantitative results in the form of MCAS scoring data may be needed to identify successes in the One-to-One program.

 As noted, before beginning their academic career at the middle school, students in second, third, and fourth grades have been working in a similar One-to-One environment with Chromebooks.
 With success for this approach at the elementary level, all students in grades five through eight will have an assigned Chromebook during the school day.

-Currently, middle school students use shared Chromebooks available in certain classes and will return it at the end of class.
-For the upcoming year, each morning, students will pick up their assigned Chromebook, stored on a charging cart, in their homeroom.
-Students will be responsible for their device throughout the day, carrying it while transitioning between classes, and will return the Chromebook to their homeroom charging cart at the end of the day.
-Students will respect and care for their Chromebook much as they would with other school property, which is aligned to the building’s “Core Values” found in the middle school handbook.
+Currently, middle school students use shared Chromebooks available in certain classes and return them at the end of class.
+Each morning, students will pick up their assigned Chromebook from a charging cart in their homeroom.
+Students will be responsible for their devices throughout the day, carrying them as they transition between classes.
+They will return the Chromebook to their homeroom charging cart at the end of the day.
+Students will respect and care for their Chromebooks as they would for other school property, aligning with the building’s “Core Values” found in the middle school handbook.

 With the structure in place in terms of equipment, infrastructure, and expectations, as well as an increase in technical support staff, the district must recognize that change takes time and works best in collaborative and immersive environments.
-Innovative change is fraught with uncertainty and obstacles not only for students but for our faculty.
-With this in mind, the district has continued to support integrating technology across the curriculum by incorporating concepts of UDL.
+Innovative change is fraught with uncertainty and obstacles, not only for students but for our faculty.
+With this in mind, the district has continued to support the integration of technology across the curriculum by incorporating UDL principles.
 The creation of standards-based lessons and assessments connected to UDL is tied to the district’s best teaching practices.

-Alignment between UDL and the integration of technology exists among a majority of faculty through yearly professional development opportunities and college course offerings within the district.
-The comfort-level continues to increase each year.
-For example, one of the core UDL guidelines is providing multiple means of representation or how students receive the transfer of learning.
-Cast (2008) states the transfer of learning “occurs when multiple representations are used because they allow students to make connections within, as well as between, concepts.”
+Alignment between UDL and technology integration exists among the majority of faculty through yearly professional development opportunities and college course offerings within the district.
+The comfort level continues to increase each year.
+For example, one of the core UDL guidelines is providing multiple means of representation, or how students receive information.
+Cast (2008) states that the transfer of knowledge “occurs when multiple representations are used because they allow students to make connections within, as well as between, concepts.”
 The use of a Chromebook in a One-to-One setting would deepen UDL integration by allowing students to listen to audiobooks, adjust the font size of a text, read subtitles on a video or adjust the text Lexile using available district software.
-From a teaching point of view, collaborating with students to provide text and/or audio feedback inside a Google Doc, offer resources such as videos for deeper engagement with content and provide students with a choice on how they best can represent their learning through various web tools, are all ways to deepen UDL integration with technology.
+From a teaching point of view, collaborating with students to provide text and/or audio feedback inside a Google Doc, offering resources such as videos for deeper engagement with content, and providing students with a choice on how they best can represent their learning through various web tools, are all ways to deepen UDL integration with technology.

-Marion and Gonzales (2014) proposed that organizations should make necessary changes with inconsistent performances, or in one of Groton-Dunstable Regional Schools’ examples, declining MCAS assessment scores.
-Marion and Gonzales (2014) offer a powerful statement on the change that when combined with supporting evidence, “the costs associated with change are less expensive than the costs associated with not changing” (p.
+Marion and Gonzales (2014) proposed that organizations should make necessary changes in response to inconsistent performance or, as in one of Groton-Dunstable Regional Schools’ examples, declining MCAS assessment scores.
+Marion and Gonzales (2014) offer a powerful statement on the change that, when combined with supporting evidence, “the costs associated with change are less expensive than the costs associated with not changing” (p.
 361).
-One of the most important aspects of our district vision and the changes that come from this One-to-One initiative would be to embrace environments for innovation.
-Moving toward a One-to-One environment at the middle school is one step closer to realizing this vision.
+One of the most critical aspects of our district vision and the changes that come with this One-to-One initiative is embracing environments for innovation.
+Moving toward a One-to-One climate at the middle school is one step closer to realizing this vision.

-Leading change in a measured, considerate, and deliberative manner is the type of transformative leadership that will be required for this initiative, differing from the more traditional, top-down leadership style.
-Reflection and transparency have been built into the One-to-One initiative that will support change and allow for district leadership, through the Director, to correct difficulties and conflicts along the way (Marion & Gonzales, 2014).
+Leading change in a measured, considerate, and deliberative manner is the type of transformative leadership required for this initiative, rather than the more traditional, top-down style.
+Reflection and transparency have been built into the One-to-One initiative to support change and allow district leadership, through the Director, to address difficulties and conflicts along the way (Marion & Gonzales, 2014).

 Change Initiative Team

 Many teams within Groton-Dunstable Regional Schools will become involved in the process and application of the One-to-One initiative.
-However, for this exercise, the members of the Department of Technology & Digital Learning, specifically the Network Administrator, Systems Administrator, and building-based Network Technicians are working on this initiative alongside the Director.
-The team members make up a support “core” and would be directly involved with preparing the Chromebooks by adding them to inventory, updating operating systems, applying network settings and adding each Chromebook into the proper management console.
+However, for this exercise, the members of the Department of Technology & Digital Learning, specifically the Network Administrator, Systems Administrator, and building-based Network Technicians, are working on this initiative alongside the Director.
+The team members make up a support “core”.
+They would be directly involved with preparing the Chromebooks by adding them to inventory, updating operating systems, applying network settings, and adding each Chromebook to the proper management console.
 As repairs and replacement Chromebooks are needed, the team would be on the frontline for this integral support as well.
-Important to note, the team will be called on to support deeper levels of integration and technology tools during this initiative outside of typical hardware support.
-Team members will be called upon to support teachers and staff ineffective uses of Chromebooks, where needed.
+Important to note: the team will be called on to support deeper levels of integration and technology tools during this initiative, beyond typical hardware support.
+Team members will be called upon to help teachers and staff with ineffective Chromebook use, as needed.

 Change Initiative Benefits

-Although teachers and support staff might be the most important stakeholders in the successful start to the One-to-One initiative, middle school students are the primary beneficiaries of the collective efforts.
+Although teachers and support staff are the most essential stakeholders in the successful launch of the One-to-One initiative, middle school students are the primary beneficiaries of the collective efforts.
 The teacher and student are intrinsically tied together as what could be viewed for this exercise, as a common stakeholder.

 Zheng, Warschauer, Lin, and Chang (2016) conducted a meta-analysis examining the effect of One-to-One laptop programs on teaching or learning and found significantly positive average effect sizes in English, writing, mathematics, and science achievement data.
 Reported findings by Zheng, Warschauer, Lin, and Chang (2016) and their analysis included a positive increase in the following: frequency and breadth of student technology use, student-centered learning, quantity and genres of writing, and improvements of teacher-student and home-school relationships.
 Several studies analyzed by Zheng, Warschauer, Lin, and Chang (2016) also reported a significant increase in student engagement, motivation, and persistence with access to a One-to-One program.

-Russell, Bebell, & Higgins (2004) used student surveys, teacher interviews, and classroom observations to compare teaching and learning activities between One-to-One laptop classrooms and shared laptop classrooms and noted positive effects.
-Also, a primary benefit noted in this research was the individualized instruction and the ability for teachers to meet the individual learning needs of their students, was greater when classrooms were equipped with One-to-One laptops.
-This last factor is greatly in support of the necessary scaffolds that proper UDL implementation requires.
+Russell, Bebell, & Higgins (2004) used student surveys, teacher interviews, and classroom observations to compare teaching and learning activities between One-to-One laptop classrooms.
+He shared laptop classrooms and noted positive effects.
+Also, a primary benefit identified in this research was that individualized instruction and teachers’ ability to meet their students’ individual learning needs were greater when classrooms were equipped with One-to-One laptops.
+This last factor strongly supports the scaffolding that proper UDL implementation requires.

 Another objective of this initiative is to increase student achievement to meet the needs of diverse students within the disabilities subgroup.
-Another essential part of the implementation of UDL would be in support of assistive technology made available to not only students with disabilities on an individualized education plan (IEP) but assistive technology tools that are available for all students.
-Teachers who understand the principles of UDL in lesson planning consider diverse students’ needs to be the result of normal variance within a heterogeneous population rather than isolated instances of difference or disability (Kurtts, Dobbins, & Takemae, 2012).
+Another essential part of implementing UDL would be support for assistive technology, available not only to students with disabilities on an individualized education plan (IEP), but also to all students.
+Teachers who understand the principles of UDL in lesson planning view diverse students’ needs as the result of normal variation within a heterogeneous population rather than isolated instances of difference or disability (Kurtts, Dobbins, & Takemae, 2012).

 Just one of the many subjects the middle school faculty and students will explore, ties back to the Massachusetts Curriculum Framework in English Language Arts and Literacy, specifically the writing standards in grades five through eight.
 For example, in the Grade 5 Writing Standards, under Production and Distribution of Writing, it states, “Use technology, including current web-based communication platforms, to produce and publish writing as well as to interact and collaborate with others; demonstrate sufficient command of keyboarding skills to type a minimum of two pages in a single sitting” (English Language Arts and Literacy: Massachusetts Curriculum Framework, p.
 69).

-As it relates to a more general narrative of the initiative and the necessary access to innovative tools, like a Chromebook, Russell, Bebell, & Higgins (2004) noted that the research did provide evidence that in a One-to-One environment, student technology use increased significantly for a variety of academic purposes.
+As it relates to a more general narrative of the initiative and the necessary access to innovative tools, like a Chromebook, Russell, Bebell, & Higgins (2004) noted that the research provided evidence that, in a One-to-One environment, student technology use increased significantly for a variety of academic purposes.

-Moving on from the teacher/student stakeholder, we connect to the school committee and local community members, who are looking to the district administration to develop this One-to-One initiative to support our district vision of creating environments of innovation and more granularly, an increase MCAS assessment scores.
-There is a component of these stakeholders looking for a return on investment (ROI) and how best to provide meaning and actionable goals in this initiative.
-Although difficult to provide ROI in a traditional sense and may not capture the benefits of the investment in this initiative, we may be able to apply qualitative results through observation and connect back to the financial outlay of funds to maintain the One-to-One program to provide the level of detail these stakeholders may seek.
+Moving on from the teacher/student stakeholder, we connect with the school committee and local community members, who are looking to the district administration to develop this One-to-One initiative to support our district vision of creating environments of innovation and, more granularly, to increase MCAS assessment scores.
+There is a component among these stakeholders focused on return on investment (ROI) and on how best to provide meaning and actionable goals for this initiative.
+Although challenging to deliver ROI in a traditional sense, we may be able to capture qualitative results through observation and connect them back to the financial outlay for maintaining the One-to-One program to provide the level of detail these stakeholders may seek.

-Building administration, faculty, support staff and the Department of Technology & Innovation must capture this data and be able to report back successes and failures on a timely basis to the school committee and local community, at-large.
-Although not as important, there will be quantitative results measured by the reduction of costs on physical textbooks as the Chromebook is relied on for a mathematics, science and social studies curriculum.
-The savings in textbooks can be shown alongside the costs of the lease program for the One-to-One initiative.
-There will also be software included on the Chromebooks, which will allow analytics on the daily usage of district digital resources.
-In both cases, the data can be collected and measured to online standardized assessment data and the financial costs of the One-to-One program.
+Building administration, faculty, support staff, and the Department of Technology & Innovation must capture this data and report successes and failures to the school committee and the local community at large on a timely basis.
+Although not as important, there will be quantitative results measured by the reduction in costs for physical textbooks, as the Chromebook is relied on for a mathematics, science, and social studies curriculum.
+The savings from textbooks can be shown alongside the costs of the One-to-One initiative’s lease program.
+There will also be software on the Chromebooks that will allow for analytics of daily usage of district digital resources.
+In both cases, the data can be collected and measured from online standardized assessments and from the financial costs of the One-to-One program.

-Marion and Gonzalez (2014) shared the meaning of inertia as it relates to both the leader and the organization.
-They shared why managers may hold off on change because inertia may mask the problems at hand, especially in a more developed organization, such as the case at Groton-Dunstable Regional Schools.
+Marion and Gonzalez (2014) defined inertia as it relates to both the leader and the organization.
+They shared why managers may hold off on change: inertia can mask the problems at hand, especially in a more developed organization, as in the case at Groton-Dunstable Regional Schools.

-Inertia enables organizational actors to benefit from experience and learning, and this enhances effectiveness and positive selection…Selection favors effectiveness and effectiveness comes from inertia, but inertia can mask and resist needed change.
+Inertia enables organizational actors to benefit from experience and learning, thereby enhancing effectiveness and positive selection…Selection favors effectiveness, and effectiveness comes from inertia, but inertia can mask and resist needed change.
 Here is where good leadership may play a role.
 Good leaders know when it is time to change and when it is not (Matrion & Gonzalez, 2014, p.
 361).

 Conclusion

-Supporting and exploring technology-rich learning environments where faculty and students are intrinsically tied together to increase student achievement has materialized over the past six years.
+Supporting and exploring technology-rich learning environments in which faculty and students are intrinsically tied together to increase student achievement has emerged over the past six years.
 Tasked by the school committee to create innovative classroom environments and to meet the needs of our diverse learners, the implementation of an official One-to-One initiative, built on a UDL instructional model and the Massachusetts Frameworks, will benefit our middle school students.
-Profound academic gains are expected and will transpire with financial support for the initiative, professional development opportunities for faculty and a strong commitment to integrating technology and UDL principles as a core tenet and best teaching practice at Groton-Dunstable Regional Schools.
+Profound academic gains are expected and will transpire with financial support for the initiative, professional development opportunities for faculty, and a strong commitment to integrating technology and UDL principles as a core tenet and best teaching practice at Groton-Dunstable Regional Schools.

 References